 Doctor of Pharmacy (PharmD)

-Start your journey on becoming a pharmacy practitioner with the Doctor of Pharmacy (PharmD) in Temple’s School of Pharmacy.
+Start your journey to become a pharmacy practitioner with the Doctorate in Pharmacy in Temple’s School of Pharmacy.
 The PharmD Program will allow you to take the North American Pharmacist Licensure Examination (NAPLEX), a required test in the process to earn your pharmacist license.
-Through dynamic curriculum, the 104 to 108 credit-hour degree program will prepare you for the NAPLEX and for professional pharmaceutical practice in academic, clinical, governmental and industrial settings.
+Through dynamic curriculum, the 104- to 108 credit-hour degree program will prepare you for the NAPLEX and for professional pharmaceutical practice in academic, clinical, governmental and industrial settings.

 Over four years, you’ll participate in clerkship rotations, dynamic coursework, labs and small group recitations.
 Through these experiential methods, you’ll develop the skills necessary to be a successful pharmacist in both practice and the work environment.

 Midway through the PharmD Program you’ll tailor your educational experience to best fit your personal and professional needs.
 During your third year, you’ll be able to customize your PharmD through an elective track in advanced clinical practice, business, clinical trials or drug safety.
 For your fourth-year rotations, you’ll have the opportunity to explore new and non-traditional practices of pharmacy around the globe at affiliated sites and in missionary rotations.

 The PharmD is a professional degree for those who want to become practicing pharmacists in neighborhood pharmacies.
 The Pharmaceutical Sciences PhD is designed for those who want to pursue a career in research.

 During your third year, you’ll be able to customize your PharmD by choosing one of four elective tracks.